Jwan622/docker_k8_tutorial/notes.md

 - Use a new command to do this: docker run -p 3000:3000 -v $(pwd):/app <image_id>

+- the best thing about using docker compose and volumes is that they rerun when changes are made to the app files.

 ## New commands

 `docker build -f Dockerfile.dev .` can specify a new dockerfile to build from.